GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 Refer to the original project [here](https://gitlab.inria.fr/hayats/CONNOR).

+**`Benchmark/`**: Contains the seven new queries, each written in natural language and accompanied by its context.
+Each query is also accompanied by a set of relaxed queries ranked based on a user survey.

 **Step 1: Compute Dataset Statistics and mapping function matrices**

 Before running any query relaxation tasks, global dataset statistics must be computed.